 How to Drive in Iceland ?

 Driving around Iceland is one way for visitors to take in Iceland at their own pace.
 Traffic is usually sparse, and parking is rarely any issue outside of the Reykjavík city centre.
-Most of the main roads are paved; however, stretches of loose gravel, especially on mountain or farming area roads and in the interior, as well as the country’s rugged landscape and unpredictable weather, create challenges for even the most experienced drivers, so travellers are advised to drive cautiously and to be well-prepared before setting out on their journey, besides finding out current conditions and postponing or changing their plans if necessary.
+Most of the main roads are paved.
+However, there are at times stretches of loose gravel.
+Especially on mountain or farming area roads and in the interior.
+As well as the country’s rugged landscape and unpredictable weather, create challenges for even the most experienced drivers.
+So travellers are advised to drive cautiously and to be well-prepared before setting out on their journey.
+Besides finding out current conditions and postponing or changing their plans if necessary.

 Arago Travels offers various customized road trip packages with unlimited options.